deadlyvipers/dojo_rules/introduction.md

 This is an intro.
 Ruby is my favorite Code School path.
+Deadly skills:
+* Git
+* JavaScript
+* Ruby